AP-NORC poll: Americans concerned by foreign interference

 Overall, 46% of Americans disapprove of Trump’s relationship with Russia, compared to 26% who approve.
 An additional 27% say they neither approve nor disapprove.

-A slim majority of Trump supporters, 55%, approve of Trump’s handling of Russia, with just 7% disapproving.
+A slim majority of Trump supporters, 55%, approve of how Trump is dealing with Russia, with just 7% disapproving.
 Among Biden backers, 84% say they disapprove.

 Trump has said he has been tougher than anyone on Russia, but Democrats have criticized him for what they see as his failure to publicly call out Russian President Vladimir Putin for election interference or to even embrace the intelligence community’s findings that Russia meddled in 2016.